 Art in Playing Cards

-Since its introduction into Europe, over 600 years ago, the playing card has been used as a medium for decorative art, as well as for playing games of chance.
+Since playing cards reached Europe from the Islamic world over six centuries ago, the playing card has been used as a medium for decorative art, as well as for playing games of chance.
 Whilst some early packs were luxury, hand-made items, painted in many colours and enriched with gold and embossing, more rudimentary packs, made from cheaper materials and simpler methods of production, also existed.

 The links below show a selection of playing card art.